-A. Ensure that: ☐ Fire room has been evacuated ☐ Door(s) to fire room have been closed ☐ Fire alarm has been activated and a page made identifying the fire location ☐ All residents have been removed from hall and doors closed ☐ All equipment has been removed from the hall (not placed in occupied rooms) B. Make decision regarding further evacuation, using the following guidelines: ☐ If fire has been extinguished, no further evacuation is necessary.
-Have staff reassure residents. ☐ If corridor smoke conditions would not be tolerable for residents, do not evacuate.
-Inform fire department of smoke concerns upon their arrival. ☐ If fire has not been extinguished and corridor conditions are tolerable, begin evacuation as follows: ionows.
-1. Residents from the fire compartment to be moved to the adjacent side of the fire/smoke doors, per evacuation diagram.
-2. Have staff evacuate the rooms adjacent to the fire room first, followed by the room opposite the fire room.
+A. Ensure that:

+Fire room has been evacuated

+Door(s) to fire room have been closed

+Fire alarm has been activated and a page made identifying the fire location

+All residents have been removed from hall and doors closed

+All equipment has been removed from the hall (not placed in occupied rooms)

+B. Make decision regarding further evacuation, using the following guidelines:

+If fire has been extinguished, no further evacuation is necessary.
+Have staff reassure residents.

+If corridor smoke conditions would not be tolerable for residents, do not evacuate.
+Inform fire department of smoke concerns upon their arrival.

+If fire has not been extinguished and corridor conditions are tolerable, begin evacuation as follows:

+- 1. Residents from the fire compartment to be moved to the adjacent side of the fire/smoke doors, per evacuation diagram. - 2.
+Have staff evacuate the rooms adjacent to the fire room first, followed by the room opposite the fire room.
 The remaining rooms in the compartment shall then be evacuated.
-3. Mark the door to the room with a red magnet to indicate that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door.
-Order for the Larbane are stored on the traine of each goot.

-4. Account for residents and staff once all are relocated.
+- 3. Mark the door to the room with a red magnet to indicate that the room has been evacuated.
+Red magnets for this purpose are stored on the frame of each door. - 4.
+Account for residents and staff once all are relocated.
 Report results to the Control Station.